damaclab/CellBiClust-CLA-based-biclustering-approach/README.md

 The sample outputs are available in src folder<br>

 <b>Note</b> : You can use src/dataGenerator.m to generate a binary matrix of dimenation m * n with k 1's .
 However it won't assign any column or row names.
 In order to execute the generated file using CellBiClust.jar , one has to add those row names and column names externally.

+## Comparison Algorithms
+We measure the behavior of CellBiClust with reference to Bimax algorithm as it is a remarkably accepted reference for biclustering algorithm in research community.

+## Datasets
+Several  datasets have been used for the comparison of the algorithms with varying dimentions and dataset densities.

+- HIV-Human PPI dataset
+- Tranposed HIV-Human PPI dataset
+- Sundarban Mangrove dataset
+- Grocery Market dataset
+- Estuarine Fish Presence dataset
+- Transposed Estuarine Fish Presence dataset

 ## ORIGINAL PAPER
 * **Author** - *Initial work* - [Link](link)